 No play fighting or rough play.
-Children not playing well should stay with the Teacher on duty.
+Children not playing well can be stood at the wall or should stay with the Teacher on duty.
 The class teacher should then be informed.

 End of Playtime - When the bell rings children stop and walk quickly and quietly into lines.